hieuchi911/Video-LLaMA/README-FT.md

     ```
 ### Next steps
 - This guide focuses on a sample task of action recognition, using the public dataset for human action detection.
 However, these videos are very short.
 Further augmentation to extend the length of these videos or using a better dataset can be considered.
+- We can prompt engineer `"q"` and `"a"` a way that allows the optimal training of the model, e.g.:
-- The annotated questions `"q"` should be prompt engineered for better finetuning performance, instead of a simple question `"What is the action shown in the displayed video?"`.
+  - `"q"`: use varied questions instead of a simple question `"What is the action shown in the displayed video?"`,
+  - `"a"`: use better explained answers (e.g. explain the movement in human language and conclude the label, which requires more effort in augmenting the answer set whether with crowdsourcing or with AI).